 CETS 225 sits within a broader landscape of international AI governance initiatives.
 The OECD AI Principles, adopted in 2019 and revised in 2024, provide a non-binding framework covering trustworthy AI characteristics, transparency, accountability, and human-centred values.
 The G7 Hiroshima AI Process, concluded in 2023 with an International Code of Conduct for Advanced AI Systems, added governance commitments for advanced AI development.
 The United Nations has adopted a resolution on AI and the General Assembly has established an advisory body on AI governance.
 ISO/IEC 42001:2023 provides a voluntary management system standard applicable globally.

-CETS 225 is the only instrument in this landscape that is both legally binding as a matter of international treaty law and applies across a geographically diverse group of signatories spanning Europe, North America, the Middle East, and the Pacific.
+CETS 225 is the only instrument in this landscape that is legally binding as a matter of international treaty law once it enters into force for a Party.
 The OECD Principles, G7 Code of Conduct, and UN resolutions are all non-binding.
 ISO/IEC 42001 is a voluntary standard.
 CETS 225 creates binding obligations at the state level in a way none of these other instruments does.

 The extraterritorial reach of the EU AI Act already means that many operators outside the EU face EU-derived compliance obligations through the Act's market access provisions.
 CETS 225 adds a second international dimension: operators in non-EU signatory states must also monitor domestic implementation of the Convention in those states as ratification processes advance and implementing legislation is adopted.